How to find time

 A tray beside the sofa.
 This way you have no prep work to slow you down and you will be reminded of what you ought to be doing.

 I hope your summer is turning out to be magical ♥ Did you know that you get a printable digital artwork, and the calendar 2017 and more if you sign up for the free color course Free color course and If you like this, feel free to share with your family and friends on Facebook.
+If you are on a mobile phone and have a problem with the link go here

 YOU CAN SUBSCRIBE TO THIS BLOG AND RECEIVE NOTIFICATIONS OF NEW POSTS BY EMAIL, OR FOLLOW ON FACEBOOK, INSTAGRAM OR TWITTER.